Swethasekar5/IBM-Project-35469-1660284997/README.md

 # IBM-Project-35469-1660284997

-Customer Care Registry
+you can delete this file,
-you can delete this file
+this is only for enabling reading capacity of our project by anyone in github, by swetha